micksatana/pz-mod-protein-shake/README.md

 ## Spawning Areas

-- Can be found in crats, lockers, gyms, supermarkets, and kitchens.
+Protein shakers and powders be found in crats, lockers, gyms, supermarkets, and kitchens.

 ## Note

-See Protein Boost Benefits at https://pzwiki.net/wiki/Exercise
+See Protein Boost Benefits at [PZ Wiki - Exercise](https://pzwiki.net/wiki/Exercise) document